Oleh Kotenko

-Oleh Oleksiyovych Kotenko (Оле́г Олексі́йович Коте́нко; born 24 December 1970, in Kramatorsk, Donetsk Obl.) is a public figure, active participant in the Revolution of Dignity, and participant in military actions (2014–2017, 2022).
+Oleh Kotenko (full name: Oleh Oleksiyovych Kotenko; Оле́г Олексі́йович Коте́нко) is a Ukrainian public figure who was born on 24 December 1970 in Kramatorsk, Donetsk Oblast.
+He participated in the Revolution of Dignity and was involved in military activities between 2014 and 2017 as well as following the Russian invasion of Ukraine in 2022.

-On May 20, 2022, he was appointed as the Commissioner for the Affairs of Persons Missing under Special Circumstances of the Ministry of Reintegration of Temporarily Occupied Territories.
+On 20 May 2022 Kotenko was appointed Commissioner for the Affairs of Persons Missing under Special Circumstances at the Ministry of Reintegration of Temporarily Occupied Territories.

 Education

-Kotenko graduated from school in 1988 in Kramatorsk.
+Kotenko completed his secondary education in Kramatorsk in 1988.

-In 2007, he graduated from the Donetsk National University of Economics and Trade named after M. Tugan-Baranovsky, specializing in international economics.
+In 2007 he graduated from the Donetsk National University of Economics and Trade where he specialised in international economics.

 Career

-From 1995 to 2004 Kotenko was Vice President of CJSC Slavyane.
+From 1995 to 2004 Kotenko served as vice president of CJSC Slavyane.

-From 2007 to 2011 he was director of Liga Trade Ukraine, an LLC.
+From 2007 to 2011 he was director of Liga Trade Ukraine, LLC.

-From 2011 to 2014 he was co-owner of Nano Comfort Technology, an LLC.
+From 2011 to 2014 he was a co-owner of Nano Comfort Technology, LLC.

-From 2014 to 2015 he was a spokesperson for the National Security and Defence Council.
+From 2014 to 2015 he served as a spokesperson for the National Security and Defence Council.